Depakote ER Side Effects

 Applies to divalproex sodium: oral capsule delayed release, oral syrup, oral tablet delayed release, oral tablet enteric coated, oral tablet extended release

-Along with its needed effects, divalproex sodium (the active ingredient contained in Depakote ER) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by divalproex sodium (the active ingredient contained in Depakote ER).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking divalproex sodium:More common
+You should check with your doctor immediately if any of these side effects occur when taking divalproex sodium:More common

 - Black, tarry stools